ayanahm/simple-csv-transformer/README.md

-`source-locale` the locale to use when parsing the big decimal `target-locale` optional. the locale to use when printing the parsed big decimal If not provided, default .toString implementation is used.
+`source-locale` the locale to use when parsing the big decimal `target-locale` optional. the locale to use when printing the parsed big decimal If not provided, default .toString implementation is used which will print in scientific notation.

 Snippet:
 ```xml